Spin alignment of vector mesons from quark dynamics in a rotating medium: Spectral functions

 \section{Spectral functions}

 The explicit form and the derivation of spectral functions can be found in Ref.\cite{WeiMingHua:2020eee,Wei:2021dib}.
-In our previous work, we have utilized the properties of Bessel functions, i.e. $J_{n}(0)=0$ for $n \neq 0$ and $J_{0}(0)=1$.
+In our previous work, we have utilized the properties of Bessel functions, i.e., $J_{n}(0)=0$ for $n \neq 0$ and $J_{0}(0)=1$.
 As a consequence, the infinite summation is reduced to finite terms.
 Then, Eq.\eqref{eq:polfun} can be evaluated at zero and finite temperature.
 For saving space in this manuscript, we merely present one component of polarization functions.
-For example, the imaginary part of 00-component is~\cite{Wei:2021dib}: \begin{widetext}
+For example, the imaginary part of the 00-component is~\cite{Wei:2021dib}: \begin{widetext}

 \end{widetext} where $k=p+q$ and $E_{k}=\sqrt{\vec{k}^{2}+M_{f}^{2}}$.
-Here, $N_{f}$ and $N_{c}$ are the flavor number and color number in the quark loop, and $f(x)$ is Fermi-Dirac distribution functions with a finite temperature $T$.
+Here, $N_{f}$ and $N_{c}$ are the flavor number and color number in the quark loop, and $f(x)$ is the Fermi-Dirac distribution function with a finite temperature $T$.
 Other components can be obtained similarly.